Thracians: Physical appearance

-Nevertheless, academic studies have concluded that people often had different physical features from those described by primary sources.
-Ancient authors described as red-haired several groups of people.
-They claimed that all Slavs had red hair, and likewise described the Scythians as red haired.
-According to Beth Cohen, Thracians had "the same dark hair and the same facial features as the Ancient Greeks."
+Nevertheless, modern studies have contradicted the descriptions offered by primary sources.
+According to Beth Cohen, Thracians had "the same dark hair and the same facial features as the Ancient Greeks," and, given that Persians and Scythians were also depicted this way, red hair was simply a way of differentiating foreigners in vase art.
 However, Aris N. Poulianos states that Thracians, like modern Bulgarians, belonged mainly to the Aegean anthropological type.